© Peter Lovett, 2012 web master; Peter Lovett designs, contact firstname.lastname@example.org

 From late April to August native orchids can be seen in flower in Sussex if you know where to look.

-Some of Peter’s past walks can be seen on his blog.
 Click here and also here to view Kittiwakes at Seaford Head in July on a Linear walk from Seaford to East Dean.
 Click here to see the fun of wading the River Cuckmere at low tide.
 Click here to see the walk in June before the Kittiwake chicks are visible and to see the variety of flowers.

 The Seven Sisters & Friston forest offer walks of great variety and distances.